ga-dc/DOC_immersive/w02/intro_to_charting/readme.md

 ## Pie Charts
 For this next exercise, we'll maintain our existing code and just get rid of the contents of `script.js`

 To clearly see how pie charts work in chartJS, we're going to use some carefully selected fake data.
-We're going to graph the results of a survey of 100 people that were asked what there favorite fruit among apples, bananas and oranges.
+We're going to graph the results of a survey of 100 people that were asked what their favorite fruit among apples, bananas and oranges.
 The survey results:

 - Apples: 50
 - Oranges: 30